-At Moses & Rooth Attorneys at Law, our Florida federal criminal defense attorneys have focused their careers solely on representing individuals facing criminal charges, including white collar crimes such as these.
+At Moses and Rooth Attorneys at Law, our Florida federal criminal defense attorneys have focused their careers solely on representing individuals facing criminal charges, including white collar crimes such as these.
 We have a thorough understanding of the criminal process and will help guide you through each step.
 We make ourselves available to answer questions and put your fears at ease.
 If you are facing fraud charges, reach out to our Orlando mail and wire fraud defense lawyers today to discuss your situation.

 Helping You Understand Mail and Wire Fraud Charges

 To be charged with mail fraud, the prosecution must show that piece of mail involved was sent across state lines.
 To be charged with wire fraud, the scheme to defraud someone must have been committed through wire, radio or television — this includes any fraudulent activity occurring through the Internet.
 Mail and wire fraud prosecutions are generally successful due to the definition of the crimes; all the prosecution must show is intent to defraud, not that fraud has actually occurred.
 If you are facing charges for mail fraud or wire fraud, you will want to reach out to an experienced defense attorney immediately.